-We all want the children we care about to..
+We all want children to be..

-• be confident, outgoing and resilient
+• confident, outgoing and resilient

-• feel accepted and that they belong
+• accepted and feel that they belong

-• make friends and be social
+• social and make friends

 “Young children experience their world as an environment of relationships, and these relationships affect virtually all aspects of their development.”
 ‘Young Children Develop in an Environment of Relationships’ – Centre of the Developing Child – Harvard University – Working Paper 1